askjon/g2d/README.md

-# The Urban Tool
+# The Gentoo 2 Disk

-u2l is a gentoo "distribution" aimed at providing a sysadmin tool thats
+g2d is a gentoo "distribution" aimed at providing a sysadmin tool thats

-- [ ] already setup the way @askdonjohn and/or you wants
+- [ ] already setup the way @askjon and/or you wants
 - [x] easy to deploy
 - [ ] selfupdating
 - [x] customizeable